 Why not keep the existing ASU differentiated campus model?

-Furthermore, the West & Polytechnic campuses are each located too far away for students to take classes back and forth between either campus and any other ASU campus.
-This is in contrast with the Tempe and Downtown Phoenix campuses, whereby travel times between these two campuses are short especially with the added convenience of light rail transport.
+Furthermore, the West & Polytechnic campuses are each located too far away for students to take classes back and forth between either campus and the main campus in Tempe.
+In contrast, the Tempe and Downtown Phoenix campuses are located near one another and have relatively short travel times especially with the convenience of light rail transit.
+It is unrealistic and impractical to expect full-time faculty to travel among the campuses.
+Also, many students at the West and Polytechnic campuses cannot find all of their classes at one campus, thus requiring them to travel to either the Tempe or Downtown Phoenix campus.

 On the other hand, the West & Polytechnic campuses are not located far away enough for students to avoid the high-cost Tempe campus because under ASU's "One University in Many Places", there is not a strong enough incentive for students to attend the West or Polytechnic campus.
-Why would many students want to attend the "Fake ASU" (West or Polytechnic campus) when within driving distance the "Real ASU" (Tempe or Downtown Phoenix campus) embraces the same institutional identity at a very similar tuition rate while offering many more degree programs, greater amenities, and higher ranked faculty?
+Why would many students want to attend the "Fake ASU" (West or Polytechnic campus) when within driving distance the "Real ASU" (Tempe or Downtown Phoenix campus) embraces the same institutional identity at a very similar tuition rate while offering many more amenities and higher ranked degree programs and faculty?

-In addition, the campuses have different cost structures that vary depending on the level of research and types of degrees offered.
-It is easier to self-contain costs and have differential tuitions at the institutional-level if the West & Polytechnic campuses are encapsulated and branded as separate, free-standing state universities (PSU & AzTech) since this results in each having an unambiguous identity and a clearer mission while better accounting for the variance in operating expenses and intensity of research to be incurred at each institution.
+It is easier to self-contain costs and charge a different tuition rate for a specific campus if the West & Polytechnic campuses are encapsulated and branded as separate, free-standing state universities (PSU & AzTech) instead of sharing the high overhead costs of ASU.
+This results in each campus having an unambiguous identity with a separate mission and cost structure that can better account for the variance in operating expenses, types of degrees offered, levels of services provided, and the intensity of research to be incurred at each institution.

-Is your proposal a solution in search of a problem?
+Is my proposal a solution in search of a problem?

-My solution is not in search of a problem, because the problem of not having enough public universities to satisfy Greater Phoenix's population of 4 million people and the State of Arizona's population of 6.6 million is very real.
+My solution is not in search of a problem, because the problem of not having enough public universities to educate Greater Phoenix's population of 4.1 million people and the State of Arizona's population of 6.8 million is very real.
 Arizona still has the same number of public universities as it did 50 years ago and yet look at the population change.
-The ASU West and Polytechnic campuses are under-utilized and must necessarily expand to take advantage of the available space to accomodate the growing undergraduate student populations in AZ.
+The ASU West and Polytechnic campuses are under-utilized and must necessarily expand to take advantage of the available space to accomodate the tens of thousands of current and future AZ students since the main campuses of ASU, NAU, UA and the community colleges do not have room.

-"One University in Many Places" is a myth because it would be too expensive to put very heavy research programs on the satellite campuses and ASU does not want to do this anyways.
-Likewise, ASU will still keep its top-ranked faculty at the Tempe and Downtown Phoenix campuses.
-The West and Polytechnic campuses should each offer its own complete set of programs on-site; however, they cannot do so while affiliated with ASU because ASU Tempe will see this as a redundancy and as a direct competition to its own rankings.
+ASU's "One University in Many Places" is a myth because it is too expensive to put the heavy research programs at the branch campuses and ASU does not want to do this anyways.
+Likewise, ASU will still keep its top-ranked programs and faculty at the Tempe & Downtown Phoenix campuses.
+The West and Polytechnic campuses should each offer its own complete set of programs on-site; however, they cannot do so while affiliated with ASU because the Tempe & Downtown Phoenix campuses will see this as a redundancy and as a direct threat to their own rankings.
+Moreover, ASU does not want its branch campuses to provide direct competition and during budget downturns, West & Polytechnic are likely to get cut first.

 Arizona prides itself in promoting school choice for public K-12 education and should now extend this courtesy for public university education by breaking-up the ASU Empire.
-My restructuring plan provides Arizonans with more choices, greater access, and healthy competition among Arizona's public universities while the greater accountability that follows helps ensure that Arizonans keep their faith in their public university system.
+My proposal offers more choices, greater access, and healthy competition among Arizona's public universities using a traditional model that already works in many other states.
+Arizonans cannot afford any more "grand experiments" or "gimmicks" and they expect greater accountability to keep faith in their state government and university system.

 Subscribe to: